 If you’re making the move to Rochester, congratulations!
 You’re about to start an exciting new chapter of your life in a small city with a distinctly cosmopolitan feel.

-Of course, if you’re moving, you’re also dealing with the stress that comes from having to do at least a hundred different tasks that range from packing up the nice dishes to finding a new place to live.
+Of course, if you’re relocating, you’re also dealing with the stress that comes from having to do at least a hundred different tasks that range from packing up the nice dishes to finding a new place to live.
 To make matters worse, they all have to be done in a limited time frame.
 The result is a maelstrom of chaos that can rattle even the most unflappable person.

 That’s where this moving guide comes in.
 We’ve compiled all the information you need about Rochester, MN in order to get settled in more efficiently.
 This includes everything from where to go to get your utilities turned on (Rochester Public Utilities) to the best brewpub (Foragers Brewing Company).